To start, I want to ask you a question. Think back to the last class you took. How much do you still remember?

-Immersive learning is all about learning by doing and working on what really matters.
+Immersive learning is all about learning by doing.

 Learning code is literally like learning another language.
-Without actually constantly speaking it, reading it and hearing it, it’s impossible to properly learn another language - after all, it seems pretty useless if you learn Chinese from textbooks, then never go and speak to other Chinese speakers regularly.
+Without actually constantly speaking it, reading it and hearing it, it’s impossible to properly learn.
+After all, it seems pretty useless if you learn Chinese from textbooks, then fail to speak to other Chinese speakers.

-To learn code, you need to work on real projects, and consistently use the language in practical, real-life scenarios.
+To learn code, you need to work on real projects and consistently use the language in practical, real-life scenarios.
 Real projects provide structure and an end goal to work towards that will guide your learning process.
-It’ll also give you a taste of what it’s like to work in the industry, and at the end of it all, you’ll have something tangible that you can show others - more telling than a piece of paper, or a digital achievement medal!
+It’ll also give you a taste of what it’s like to work in the industry and at the end of it all, you’ll have something tangible that you can show others.

 Traditional education models and online courses all suffer a common problem - there’s often a disconnect between the teacher and the student.
 Teachers often never properly get to know students (or even meet them!), making it hard to develop effective curriculums or provide the support students need.